rust-lang/book/src/ch05-01-method-syntax.md

 println!("{}", s1);
 ```

 The call to `clone()` is attached to `s1` with a dot.
-This is called ‘method
+This is called *method
-syntax’, and it’s a way to call certain functions with a different style.
+syntax*, and it’s a way to call certain functions with a different style.

 Why have two ways to call functions?
 We’ll talk about some deeper reasons
 related to ownership in a moment, but one big reason is that methods look nicer